UrhoKarila/UrhoKarila.github.io/_posts/2019-02-13-lets-see-about-series.md

 This ties in nicely with something I've been considering for a while.
 I've been looking to have a reason to get into the habit of updating this at least _semi_-regularly, and I'm thinking that the Yang 40 form I'm learning might be just the trick.

 Constantly and iteratively posting about something that I'm learning piecemeal?
 Seems like a place to fit a series!
+As a bonus, looking through [the document they put together](https://engineering.chrobinson.com/how-to/linking-a-series-of-jekyll-posts/)... this looks manageable.
+And the steps are pretty clear.
+Famous last words, right?

 Naturally, I'm going to have to go through the config for getting a series set up.
 Once that's set...
 We'll see if I can keep up with the form as we learn it.